 We can now see that no unkind God is punishing us or neglecting us.
 We have brought our problems upon ourselves through our own unrealistic attempts at running away.
 So if we did that, we can do something different.
 Not through intellectual understanding but through the hard work of reorienting our inner processes and growing organically.

 Let’s look at the anatomy of this pain we come across.
-Is it really just old childhood pain that’s been stuck on a shelf?
+Is it really just old childhood pain that we’ve stuck on a shelf?
 Is it nothing more than the frustration we suffered at the hands of our parents?
 No, that’s not exactly the whole story.
 True, that old pain and frustration put a crimp in our psyche’s resiliency and hampered our ability to deal with it properly way back then.
 Yep, it forced us to hunt for solutions that ended up leaving a lot to be desired.

 But what hurts so much presently is really the pain of not feeling fulfilled now, which is a result of our unsuccessful patterns.
 The past matters only because it caused us to come up with unproductive strategies that have lead to the despair we feel about life now.
 If we don’t shy away from this pain but get through it, we’ll become aware of what it’s really about: it is due to our unfulfilled needs.